 - While a conviction for vandalism and tagging carries potentially serious consequences, prosecutors can sometimes be convinced to dismiss these cases upon the payment of restitution or court costs.
 In addition to saving the defendant from being convicted of a crime, it will save the defendant’s driver’s license from being suspended.
 Attorney Spring will attempt to convince prosecutors that dismissal of the charges is appropriate in your case.

-If you have been charged with vandalism or tagging property, you should hire an experienced Middlesex County vandalism lawyer to represent you in court.
+If you have been charged with vandalism or tagging property, you should hire an experienced Concord vandalism lawyer to represent you in court.
 Middlesex County criminal defense attorney Chris Spring has spent his career trying cases like disorderly conduct and disturbing the peace in front of Massachusetts juries in district court and superior court and is prepared to aggressively defend you.
 You also should not agree to make a statement to the police without being accompanied by a criminal defense attorney.

 Attorney Spring is particularly sensitive to the fact that many times the defendants in these cases are high school or college students who made an error of judgment.
 He describes his clients’ personal history to the prosecutor in an effort to convince the prosecutor that a criminal conviction is a disproportionate punishment for the crime.